00015775/CorrNet/macOS_en.md

 This chapter explains in detail how to run inference in macOS environment, including:

--Inference of multiple pictures as a frame sequence -video file reasoning
+- Inference of multiple pictures as a frame sequence
+- video file reasoning
 - demo.py（Web UI）
--decode.py (command line)
+- decode.py (command line)
--Common error handling
+- Common error handling
--explain MPS reasoning acceleration of macOS in particular.
+- explain MPS reasoning acceleration of macOS in particular.

 ---